How to manually check if the PID of AnQiCMS process exists on a Linux server?

-AnQiCMS is an enterprise-level content management system developed based on the Go language, which usually runs in the background of the server as a separate executable binary file after deployment.
-In typical installations, this executable file is namedanqicmsThis single process is responsible for handling all requests of the website, including content display, background management, and the operation of various functional modules.
-Therefore, it is essential thatanqicmsThe existence and health of the process are the cornerstone for the normal operation of the entire website.
+AnQiCMS is an enterprise-level content management system developed based on the Go programming language.
+After deployment, it usually runs as a standalone executable binary file in the server background.
+In a typical installation, this executable file is namedanqicmsThis single process is responsible for handling all requests of the website, including content display, backend management, and the operation of various functional modules.
+Therefore, ensureanqicmsThe existence and health of the process is the cornerstone of ensuring the normal operation of the entire website.

-Method one: throughpsCheck if the process exists and get the PID
+Method one: throughpsCommand to check if the process exists and get the PID

-On Linux systems,psThe command is a powerful tool to view the current running process status.
-Combined withgrepfiltering, we can accurately find the process of AnQiCMS.
+On the Linux system,psThe command is a powerful tool to view the status of the currently running processes.
+CombinedgrepWith filtering, we can accurately find the process of AnQiCMS.

-We usually useps -efThe command to list detailed information about all running processes on the system.
-The-eparameter displays all processes,-fThe parameter displays the complete formatted list, including user, PID, CPU usage and other key data.
+We usually useps -efThe command to list the details of all running processes on the system.
+Wherein-eThe parameter to display all processes,-fThe parameter will display a complete formatted list, including user, PID, CPU usage, and other key data.

-Furtherly, to ensure that we match the exact binary filenameanqicmsThe content rather than a part of the path or any string containing 'anqicms', we can use the word boundary of regular expressions.\<and\>The final command will be like this:.
+Further, to ensure that we match the exact binary filenameanqicmsThis is not a part of the path or any string containing 'anqicms', we can use word boundaries in regular expressions.\<and\>The final command will be like this:

 ps -ef | grep '\<anqicms\>' | grep -v grep

-After executing this command, if the AnQiCMS process is running, you will see output similar to the following:
+Execute this command and if the AnQiCMS process is running, you will see output similar to the following:

 root 12345 1 0 09:30 ?
 00:00:15 /www/wwwroot/anqicms.com/anqicms

-In this line of output,12345It is the PID of the AnQiCMS process.
-If no output is returned, it means that the AnQiCMS process is currently not running.
+In this line output,12345It is the PID of the AnQiCMS process.
+If no output is produced, it means that the AnQiCMS process is currently not running.

-If you need to extract PID directly instead of displaying the entire process information, you can useawkcommand to select the second column (usually the PID column):
+If you need to extract the PID directly rather than displaying the entire process information, you can useawkcommand to select the second column (usually the column where PID is located):

 ps -ef | grep '\<anqicms\>' | grep -v grep | awk '{print $2}'